danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 the design goal; a description of the design goal itself; and a description of tradeoffs with other design goals, with guidelines for resolution.

-# 1 Example Use Cases
+# 1. Example Use Cases

 RIOT's immediate users are developers.
 Therefore, its requirements relate to enabling developers to build products, for the use cases below; achieving high quality, short time-to-market, and low cost.

-## 1.1 Environmental sensing
+## 1.1.
+Environmental sensing

 For environmental modelling or urban planning, a network of remote sensor nodes can be deployed to collect data.
+These nodes could be distributed as standalone devices, or retrofit to existing infrastructure.
+This requires a node to:

-This requires a node to be able to sleep and wake up periodically (e.g. every hour); to support the required sensors (air composition, temperature, light quality, water quality etc); to support long-range, low-power wireless mesh networking protocols; and to be able to operate for a number of years without power infrastructure.
+  i.
+Sleep and wake up at timescales of the order of hours ii.
+Use the required sensors (air composition, temperature, light quality,

-## 1.2 Easy-fit smart home devices

-For smart home applications, it may be desirable to fit a device to the home without a power supply being required.
-This requires a node to last for a number of weeks without recharge, while continuously collecting data; to support the required sensors (temperature, light, humidity, smoke, etc); and to connect to a home gateway using a widely supported wireless LAN protocol.

-## 1.3 Communication daughterboards for low-power protocols

-This requires RIOT to support popular emerging low-power protocols, and to provide robust and stable support for commonly used microcontrollers and transceivers.
+       water quality etc)
+  iii.
+Use long-range, low-power wireless mesh networking protocols in the case
+       of very remote nodes or devices fit to publicly used infrastructure iv.
+Send data via a user's mobile phone in the case of privately used infrastructure such as rental cycles
+  v.
+Operate for timescales of the order of a years without power
+       infrastructure, potentially harvesting energy from the environment.

-## 1.4 Logistic tracking
+## 1.2.
+Logistic tracking

+To manage the movement of resources, sensor nodes which can record the location and state of goods can reduce loss of value during transit.
+This requires a node
+to:

-This requires a node to last for a number of weeks without recharge, monitor a range of environmental conditions, and send data to a local gateway which will be connected to the vehicle's power source and handle GPS localization.
+  i.
+Last for a number of weeks without recharge ii.
+Use the required sensors (temperature, humidity, exposure to certain
+       gases and light conditions, etc) iii.
+Send data to a local gateway, which itself is connected to the vehicle's power source and handles GPS localization.

-## 1.5 Wearables

-This requires a node to be extremely light and low power, and to send data to a public gateway over a very low bandwidth connection, for example LoRaWAN, or to the user's smartphone, for example over Bluetooth.
-The device would require charging perhaps every week.

-## 1.6 Diagnostic collection from transport and infrastructure

-This requires a node to be able to be retrofitted or fitted at manufacture to a device which may not have its own source of power.
-This requires the node to be able to harvest energy from that device or last for a number of weeks or months without charging, to perform sensing of environmental or mechanical parameters, and to send data to a user's phone or a public wide-area network.

-## 1.7 Edge systems for building management and automation
+## 1.3.
+Edge systems for building management and automation

+To

 This requires a node to be able to be retrofitted to an already existing building, which may involve wireless communication but will likely involve a